-Homework/class work: Homework will be assigned every Tuesday, however, only one or two problems per sheet will be graded (these will be marked by an asterisk).
+Homework/class work: Homework will be assigned every Tuesday, however, I will only grade one or two problems per sheet (these will be marked by an asterisk).
 The problems to be handed in are due within two weeks.
 This means the beginning of the Tuesday class.
 No late homework is accepted.